archit7py/To-Do-App-/README.md

 📝 To-Do App (Flask)

 A simple and lightweight To-Do List web application built with the Flask framework (Python).
-This app allows users to add, update, and delete tasks, making it a great starting point for learning Flask CRUD operations.
+This app allows users to add, update, and delete tasks, making it a great starting point for learning Flask CRUD operations....

 🚀 Features